apollographql/datasource-rest/README.md

 This package exports a ([`RESTDataSource`](https://github.com/apollographql/datasource-rest#apollo-rest-data-source)) class which is used for fetching data from a REST API and exposing it via GraphQL within Apollo Server.

+RESTDataSource wraps an implementation of the DOM-style Fetch API such as `node-fetch` and adds the following features:
+- Two layers of caching:
-RESTDataSource provides two levels of caching: an in-memory "request deduplication" feature primarily used to avoid sending the same GET (or HEAD) request multiple times in parallel, and an "HTTP cache" which provides browser-style caching in a (potentially shared) `KeyValueCache` which observes standard HTTP caching headers.
+  + An in-memory "request deduplication" feature which by default avoids sending the same GET (or HEAD) request multiple times in parallel.
+  + An "HTTP cache" which provides browser-style caching in a (potentially shared) `KeyValueCache` which observes standard HTTP caching headers.
+- Convenience features such as the ability to specify an un-serialized object as a JSON request body and an easy way to specify URL search parameters
+- Error handling

 ## Documentation

-View the [Apollo Server documentation for RESTDataSource](https://www.apollographql.com/docs/apollo-server/data/fetching-rest) for more details.
+View the [Apollo Server documentation for RESTDataSource](https://www.apollographql.com/docs/apollo-server/data/fetching-rest) for more high-level details and examples.

 ## Usage